Loading...

 Skip to main content

-ANTON RUBINSTEIN (1829-1894), a famous Russian pianist and composer, born, of Jewish parents, near Jassy, in Moldavia; studied at Moscow, under Liszt in Paris, and afterwards at Berlin and Vienna; established himself at St. Petersburg in 1848 as a music-teacher; became director of the Conservatoire there; toured for many years through Europe and the United States, achieving phenomenal success; resumed his directorship at St. Petersburg in 1887; composed operas (e. g.
+Anton Rubinstein (1829-1894) was a famous Russian pianist and composer, born, of Jewish parents, near Jassy, in Moldavia.
+He studied at Moscow, under Liszt in Paris, and afterwards at Berlin and Vienna.
+He established himself at St. Petersburg in 1848 as a music-teacher and became director of the Conservatoire there.
+He toured for many years through Europe and the United States, achieving phenomenal success.
+Thereafter, he resumed his directorship at St. Petersburg in 1887.
+He composed operas (e. g.
 "The Maccabees," "The Demon"), symphonies (e. g.
 "Ocean"), sacred operas (e. g.
-"Paradise Lost"), chamber music, and many exquisite songs; as a pianist he was a master of technique and expression; was ennobled by the Czar in 1869; published an autobiography; his works as well as his performances display both vigour and sensibility.
+"Paradise Lost"), chamber music, and many exquisite songs.
+As a pianist he was a master of technique and expression.
+He was ennobled by the Czar in 1869.
+He published an autobiography.
+His works as well as his performances display both vigour and sensibility.